Pillar Wealth Management LLC logo

 What about hourly fees?

-And how about percentage based financial advisor fees?
+And how about percentage-based financial advisors fees?

 The percentage-fee advisor charges an ongoing fee, and this type of advisor works with your finances continuously.

-They charge a fee based on a percentage of your assets under management in your account balance per year.
-Sometimes, how much a financial advisor costs in this scheme steps down a bit if your assets surpass certain levels.
+You can see the differences right away.
+They charge a yearly fee based on a percentage of the assets under management in your account.
+Sometimes, how much a financial advisor costs in this scheme decreases a bit if your assets surpass certain levels.

 How much should you expect to pay for a fee-only financial advisor?

+Well, that’s not actually the right question.
 What matters much, much more is, what kind of advisory services you get for that fee, and not how much a financial advisor costs.
 More on that in a bit…

 Here’s the main idea: